BKSpurgeon/personal-blog/_posts/2021-05-02-i-will-sing-of-my-redeemer.md

 > “Then if she dies,” said the noble Bliss, “I will die with her!”
 >
 > The survivors watched in horror as he broke through, from those restraining him, and headlong into the inferno.
-People attempt to catch him, but were failed by the intense radiation.
+People attempted to catch him, but were thwarted by the intense heat.

 > Sadly, Bliss did not retrieve his wife.
 >